-Excluded Content: There are a few bits of D&D game material that are not legal in LFR at all, even if other content from the same player resource is allowed.
+Certain D&D game material cannot be used in LFR at all, even if other content from the same player resource is allowed.
 We exclude anything that falls too far outside the core themes of the FORGOTTEN REALMS campaign setting, or that would require so much DM adjudication as to be effectively unusable in a shared-world campaign.
 The table of player resources on page 3 lists the specific elements, if any, that are excluded from each player resource.